Ukraine-Relief-Efforts/ukraine-relief-efforts.github.io/README.md

 ## Host a Refugee
 Host a refugee aims to be a small mobile friendly web app that allows people to sign up as a host (hosts the refugee) and refugees (the hosted) to sign up to find a host in specific regions.

+## Missing Persons
+The Missing Persons project seeks to integrate and share collected data to NPOs and agencies who can lead search efforts into the search for missing persons.
+For example: ICMP (International Commission on Missing Persons) database.

+## Missile Alerts
+The missile alerts program seeks to provide a centralized stream of notifications that alert people when to move off to a shelter before air raids occur.
+These messages are scraped from Telegram notifications, translated into multiple languages, then published to their own dedicated threads.